Why You Might Have a Cavity Without Even Knowing It

 So why the surprise?

+Most people believe cavities are supposed to hurt.
+Sometimes they do.
+But in the early stages, they’re usually painless.
 By the time a tooth actually hurts, the cavity has likely reached a serious stage.
 Often, I’m deciding whether to attempt a root canal—or whether extraction is the only option.
 A basic understanding of dental anatomy helps explain why.

 Scroll down to the illustration below.

+The outer layer of your tooth—enamel—is the hardest substance in your body.
+It’s made to last a lifetime and helps you chew your food efficiently.
+But here’s the key: it doesn’t have nerves.
 Enamel is more than 95% mineral.
 The rest is water and organic material.
 Because it lacks nerves, it doesn’t feel anything.
 That’s useful—you wouldn’t want pain every time you bit into food.
 But it also means decay can silently destroy it without causing any warning signs.

 To make matters worse, decay doesn’t spread in a straight line.
 Take a look at the black triangles in the diagram.
 A cavity often starts at a small point on the outside and fans out wide inside the enamel.
 The tooth might look intact—until the undermined enamel collapses due to internal damage.

-Cavities don’t always show up with pain.
-Dentists rely on visual checks, dental probes, x-rays, and sometimes laser detection to find them.
-Even then, spotting decay under old fillings can be tricky.
+Cavities often form between teeth—places you can’t see.
+Even I need x-rays to catch them in those areas.
+Dentists rely on visual checks, dental probes, x-rays, and sometimes laser detection to find decay.
+Even then, spotting it under old fillings can be tricky.

 If someone you care about hasn’t seen a dentist in a while, ask them to read this article.
 You might help them avoid discomfort, costly procedures, and even tooth loss.
+Don’t wait for pain to signal that something’s wrong—a silent cavity can be far more damaging than one that hurts.

 And for those thinking, “If it gets bad, I’ll just pull it,”—well, sometimes that’s necessary.
 But that’s a conversation for another day.